TomasHubelbauer/markright/readme.md

 ### Allow running the whole MarkRight document execution in Windows Sandbox

 In addition to running individual script blocks this way.

+### Allow inspecting the standard output of any script usign `markright stdout`

+Once titling scripts is implemented, add this command which will print the last stdout known for this script based on a cache where all stdout will be stored.
+Maybe we should require MarkRight be run with `--cache` or similar to tell it to do cache the stdout (stdio?) data to avoid surprising behavior with potentially giant caches.

+### Check that the language tag is a-z0-9 and pull impl from `lang/${tag}`

+Pull out the various implementations from a module file using `await import` and error/fallback if they don't exist like is done currently.

+### Allow a script to be both executed and output to a file at once

+Currently it is one or the other.

+### Add a generalized parameter support to the info text

+Syntax like `title Test param true label "string content" stdout "expected..."` could be supported so that we could enable some of the other todos, like the one for supporting inline stdout/stderr validation etc.